Liver Cysts: What they are and what to do about them

 - Avoid or minimise exposure to substances that cause damage to liver cells, such as alcohol, some medication and drugs, environmental chemicals and sugar in excess.

-- Follow the eating principles in The Healthy Liver and Bowel book.
-You can read an outline of these here.
+- Follow the eating principles in The Liver Cleansing Diet Book.

 - Take a good quality liver tonic.
 This will help to protect your liver cells from harm and help to repair damaged liver cells.